geoeslamfawzy/TestCrewTask/README.md

 Singleton Design Pattern
 Factory Design Pattern
 # Utilities
-Excel, JSON, and Property Helpers to read dat from different data files Data Provider Classes to separate the data extraction methods from the test classes The wait is implemented explicitly inside the UI Actions.
+Excel, JSON, and Property Helpers to read data from different data files.
+Data Provider Classes to separate the data extraction methods from the test classes The wait is implemented explicitly inside the UI Actions.
 Parallel Execution